 Proton Saga FLX 1.6 SE gives a very firm and solid steering feeling.
 The steering is heavier compared to Perodua Myvi and Toyota Vios but we can sense the stability and feel confident when driving at high speed.
 My friend told me that the car doesn’t handle very well at sharp corners at fast speeds.
 I didn’t get to try that out because there are no sharp and fast corners around that area where I was trying out the car.
 I proceeded to drive the car into USM compound to test out the suspension and slow corner turn 😛

 The MacPherson Strut with stabilizer bar on Proton Saga FLX 1.6 SE was rigid as Perodua Myvi 1.3 Standard, the car feels bumpy when I drove over bumps.
 Turning the car at corner didn’t create much body roll to the car and the car is still on to the road confidently.
 Thanks to Proton Ride & Handling feature, handling of Proton Saga FLX 1.6 SE is great and gives us confidence.

 Overall, the Proton Saga FLX 1.6 SE is great in performance, equipped with solid handling and a refined sporty appearance.
-Proton Saga FLX 1.6 SE price at RM49,000.
-If you are looking for a vehicle that is value for money, then consider the Proton Saga FLX 1.6 SE.
+The car price at RM49,000.
+If you are looking for a vehicle that is value for money, then this is the right car!

-Moreover, the car is equipped with CVT transmission similar to what luxury cars had.
-The drawback of this car is the dull interior and the SAT mode which does not have sequential shifting.
+Moreover, the car is equipped with CVT transmission similar to what only luxury cars come with!
+The only drawback of this car is the dull interior, and the SAT mode which does not have sequential shifting.

 Love our test drive story?
-Please help to ‘like’ and ‘share’ out the story to your friend through Facebook.
+Please help to ‘Like’ and ‘Share’ out the story to your friends!